kevinsullivan/physvm_develop/README.md

 # The Mathematical Physics Development Environment (MPDE)

 You're here because, in just a few clicks, you *want* to create a complete, running, working mathematical physics development environment (MPDE) and supporting infrastructure for a new project that can build our libraries of foundationally formalized mathematical physics.
 Good news!
-Just follow the next few steps to instantiate a VSCode Window, opened to edit a containerized GitHub-backed fork and a local, containerized clone of this repository served up by a full Lean development environment based on Ubuntu 20.04 LTS.
+Follow the next  steps to instantiate a VSCode Window, opened to edit a containerized GitHub-backed fork and a local, containerized clone of this repository served up by a full Lean development environment based on Ubuntu 20.04 LTS.
+It's just a few clicks away.

 ## System Requirements: